Police search Lafarge in Paris as part of Syria investigation

-PARIS (Reuters) - LafargeHolcim (LHN.S) (LHN.PA) said on Tuesday that French police had searched its Paris offices as part of an ongoing inquiry into the construction company’s Syrian business.
+PARIS, Nov 14 (Reuters) - LafargeHolcim said on Tuesday that French police had searched its Paris offices, as part of an ongoing inquiry into the construction company’s Syrian business.

 “LafargeHolcim confirms that the French police visited our premises in Paris.
 LafargeHolcim is fully cooperating with the authorities, but cannot comment further as this is an ongoing investigation,” said a company spokeswoman.